selamet/aws-tools/README.md

 - **"Error fetching data"**: Check AWS credentials and IAM permissions
 - **"No data found"**: Verify tags are active in Cost Explorer preferences
 - Tags may take a few hours to appear after enabling in Cost Explorer

+### EC2 Cost Analyzer
+- **"No Name Tag"**: The script looks for the 'Name' tag by default.
+Ensure your instances are tagged and 'Name' is enabled as a Cost Allocation Tag in billing console.
+- **"No data found"**: Check permissions or credentials.
+Note that this script filters for EC2 services specifically.

 ### Lambda Cost Analyzer
 - **"No Lambda functions found"**: Check region setting or AWS credentials